TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Hooks/Index.rst

 =====
 Hooks are basically places in the source code where a user function will be called for processing if such has been configured.
-While there are conventions and best practises of how hooks should be implemented the Hook Concept itself doesnt prevent it from being used in any way.
+While there are conventions and best practises of how hooks should be implemented the Hook Concept itself doesn't prevent it from being used in any way.

 .. _hooks-basics: